FinalVossler/Root-Front-Host/README.md

 - Add backend verifications for when a shipping method is deleted (make sure to delete it for orders too => make the shipping method options )
 - Add backend verification for when an entity is deleted (make sure to delete it for orders too => make the product optional)

+- 2 Mains problems: (1) Data redondancy between objects (would be good to have a frontend database like meteor or apollo client), and (2) cascade deleting and optional foreign keys (objects)
+- Test performance when there is a thousand of products in the db

 # https://www.vivamed.com/